attila-lendvai/maru/README.md

 If you want to use such a new language feature in its own implementation, then you need to *bootstrap* it:

-1) first implement the support for it in your compiler, and produce an executable that can already compile this new version of the language
+1) first implement the support for it in your compiler and/or eval, and produce an executable that can already compile and/or eval this new version of the language
 2) after that you can start using this feature, and now you may even rewrite the implementation of this very feature, and use/assume this feature in it.